NEW REPORT OUT NOW

 As the number of Australians renting continue to rise, we must do more to tackle these challenges and improve tenants’ quality of life.

 Australian renters are ranked equal lowest in overall tenure security along with Greek renters out of 31 OECD countries where data is available.
-Private renters in Australia have lived for median of one to two years at their current residence, compared with five or more years for owner-occupiers.
+Private renters in Australia have lived for a median of one to two years at their current residence, compared with five or more years for owner-occupiers.

 Less than a quarter of renters in the private market have a lease term of more than 12 months (Figure 1).
 While some people prefer more housing mobility, other households require more stability, so the rental market must be able to provide stronger tenure security and a range of options to suit diverse needs.